rob-blackbourn/jetblack-js-date/manual/README.md

 ## Overview

-This is a toolkit for working with dates with timezones.
+This is a toolkit for working with dates and timezones.

 JavaScript provides
 [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)